Syskit Monitor

 • Red – online computer that has reached a critical number of users (e.g. 101 users online, the warning threshold is 100)

 Adjust the values for warning and critical thresholds to match the capacity or other constraints on your computers.
 You can define the length of time before the alert notification is to be repeated for the session alerts.
-See Alerts section if you want to enable the option to receive e-mail notifications if monitored computer crosses a warning and/or critical session threshold.
+See if you want to enable the option to receive e-mail notifications if monitored computer crosses a warning and/or critical session threshold.

 • Use In Reports – enables using information gathered from the currently not monitored computers in the reports.
 If the computer is currently disabled, by enabling this option all of the previously gathered data from this computer will be shown in the reports.